atlassian/data-center-helm-charts/docs/examples/storage/nfs/NFS.md

 The included examples are provided as is and are to be used as guidance on how to set up a testing environment.
 These exampes should not be used in production.

-Before proceedding it is highly recommended that you understand your specific deployment needs and tailor your solution to them.
+Before proceeding it is highly recommended that you understand your specific deployment needs and tailor your solution to them.

 # Components